Johanna Skibsrud

 Modern Languages 430

-Johanna Skibsrud is an Assistant Professor with a special interest in modern poetry, philosophy and critical theory.
-She completed her PhD from the University of Montreal in 2012 with a dissertation on the poetry of Wallace Stevens, and was awarded a Social Sciences and Humanities Research Council postdoctoral fellowship from 2012-2014.
+Johanna Skibsrud teaches English and Creative Writing with special interests in modern and contemporary poetry, fiction, drama, performance studies, and philosophy.
+She completed her PhD from the University of Montreal in 2012 with a dissertation on the poetry of Wallace Stevens and was awarded a Social Sciences and Humanities Research Council postdoctoral fellowship from 2012-2014.
 In 2018 she was awarded a Fulbright US Scholars fellowship to study the critical, creative and pedagogical applications of clowning, in part at the École International de Théatre Philippe Gaulier.
-Johanna is the author of three novels: Island (Hamish Hamilton Canada 2019), Quartet for the End of Time (Norton 2014), and the Scotiabank Giller Prize winning, The Sentimentalists (Norton 2011), two collections of short fiction: Tiger, Tiger (Hamish Hamilton Canada 2018) and This Will Be Difficult to Explain, and Other Stories (Norton 2012), three collections of poetry: The Description of the World (Wolsak and Wynn 2016), I Do Not Think that I Could Love a Human Being (Gaspereau 2010) and Late Nights For Wild Cowboys (Gaspereau 2008), and two non-fiction titles: "The nothing that is": Essays on Art, Literature and Being (Book*hug 2019) and The Poetic Imperative: A Speculative Aesthetics (forthcoming from McGill-Queen's University Press in 2020).
-Her writings and essays have appeared, among other places, in Lithub, Granta magazine, Brick, Zoetrope, Mosaic, and The Luminary.
+Johanna is the author of three novels: Island (Hamish Hamilton Canada 2019), Quartet for the End of Time (Norton 2014), and the Scotiabank Giller Prize winning, The Sentimentalists (Norton 2011), two collections of short fiction: Tiger, Tiger (Hamish Hamilton Canada 2018) and This Will Be Difficult to Explain, and Other Stories (Norton 2012), four collections of poetry: Medium (Book*hug 2024), The Description of the World (Wolsak and Wynn 2016), I Do Not Think that I Could Love a Human Being (Gaspereau 2010) and Late Nights For Wild Cowboys (Gaspereau 2008), and three non-fiction titles: Fool (Routledge 2023), The Poetic Imperative: A Speculative Aesthetics (McGill-Queen's University Press 2020) and "The nothing that is": Essays on Art, Literature and Being (Book*hug 2019).
+Her writings and essays have appeared, among other places, in Lithub, Granta magazine, and the LA Review of Books.